- Search The Registry

 From Spruce Grove, Alberta, Grant Scott Fuhr was born to a Black Canadian father and Enoch Cree Canadian mother.
 He was adopted by parents Betty Wheeler and Robert Fuhr and raised in Spruce Grove, Alberta.
 In the mid-1970s, Fuhr played for the Enoch Tomahawks' hockey team.
 In 1979, at the age of seventeen, Fuhr joined the Victoria Cougars of the WHL.
 After two outstanding seasons, including the league championship and a trip to the Memorial Cup in 1981, Fuhr was drafted eighth overall by the Edmonton Oilers in the 1981 NHL Entry Draft.

-Once Fuhr was re-instated, fans of opposing teams taunted him at games with bags of sugar.
+Once Fuhr was re-instated, fans of opposing teams taunted him with bags of sugar at games.
 Fuhr was the Phoenix Coyotes goaltending coach on July 22, 2004.
 He held a similar post with the Calgary Flames in the 2000–2001 and 2001–2002 seasons.
 Fuhr was married to Lisa Cavanaugh on September 14, 2014.
 He has four children from previous marriages and a stepdaughter.
 In 2015, Fuhr collaborated on Grant Fuhr's biography: The Story of a Hockey Legend.